7 Strategies to Deal with the Emotional Effects of Spinal Cord Injury and Promote Recovery

 1. Acknowledge Emotional Changes

-It’s absolutely normal to become emotional after a life-changing event like spinal cord injury.
+It’s completely normal to feel more emotional after a life-changing event like a spinal cord injury.

 2. Discover New Hobbies